-Please join us at the hashtag #geowebchat on the first and third Tuesdays of the month at 12:00 pm PDT (15:00 EDT, 20:00 BST) for a twitter discussion of all things geoweb.
+Please join us at the hashtag #geowebchat on the first Tuesday of the month at 12:00 pm PDT (15:00 EDT, 20:00 BST) for a twitter discussion of all things geoweb.
 Topics include (but are not limited to) the geospatial web, neogeography, Volunteered Geographic Information (VGI), mapping mashups, virtual globes, ubiquitous computing, locative media and location-based services.
 We also discuss the broader subjects of social networking, wikis, crowdsourcing and more from a geographical perspective.
 How do these phenomena impact society, for better or for worse?
 What are the implications for culture and politics, privacy and empowerment?
 How can we make the geoweb a better place?

 We are mostly academics, students, and other researchers in the field of geospatial technology, but everyone is welcome to join the discussion.
 Our goal is to share ideas, perspectives and theories with each other that will us help advance our research and become more engaged and informed citizens of the geoweb.
 If you like thinking about the implications of the geoweb, this is the chat for you!
 Your input will help shape how the discussion evolves.

 We look forward to chatting with you at #geowebchat!

 Scroll down to read the transcripts of previous geowebchats.

 August 2 When does free labor become exploitation?

 August 16 Can participation be sustained?
 Guest host: Peter A. Johnson

 August 23 How is control exerted over the geoweb?
 Guest hosts: Ryan Burns and Joe Eckert